These are the various works, great or otherwise, on which I'm currently engaged, with a few past glories at the end.

 I was for a while involved in the Lay Archives Project, funded by the British Academy and Leverhulme Trust.
 As well as massing and recording data for other parts of the project, I constructed a database of known pre-900 lay documents in ecclesiastical archives, but this was not eventually used by the project authors.
 The book of the project was finally published in 2013, however, and is a marvellous thing even if I'm not in it.

 While working at the Fitzwilliam Museum, I catalogued and put online the Museum's collection of Korean coins, its Roman Imperial gold & silver coins, the various items in the Watson Medals Collection, the Queens' College Collection, the Wyon Collection of medals, the traders' tokens from the Mossop Collection, the Museum's entire collection of 18th and 19th-century tokens, the Rogers Collection of toy coins and the ancient coins from the Ritchie Post Collection, and I managed a team that catalogued and imaged the Chinese coins in the collection, which I then put online.
-More of my work there is still to be put online at time of update (seven years after I left).
+More of my work there is still to be put online at time of update (eight years after I left).
 I was also responsible for copy-editing the forthcoming catalogue of the Department's coins of the Mughal empire by Sanjay and Nurassa Garg, and two volumes of the Medieval European Coinage series, and for maintaining, cleaning and updating the Corpus of Early Medieval Coin-Finds and Sylloge of Coins of the British Isles databases, from which I also generated electronically the initial text for the 2006 through 2010 editions of "Coin Register" in the British Numismatic Journal.

 Also while at Coins and Medals, I created a number of online resources and exhibitions, but those are listed under my Publications.
 Anything I was able to put on the Fitzwilliam's website, however, especially the earlier pieces, I did so with considerable help from the Museum's Computer Manager Shaun Osborne and the Computer Assistant and later Computer Officer Dave Gunn.
 None of this really features in my medieval research, but I found it interesting and hope that the casual browser might do so too.